amjedidiah/next-starter/README.md

 ### How It Works

-Search for all instances of `todo` and update to get started
+- Search for all instances of `todo` and update to get started
+- Run `npx husky init` to initialize husky
 <!-- TODO: Info about how it works here -->

 ### Why this project?